Daihatsu A-series engine: AB-series (547 cc)

 eventually used in Daihatsu's entire Kei car lineup.
 Bore is 71.6 mm and stroke is 68 mm.
 Unlike export versions, Japanese-market engines have a small catalyzer fitted.
 The engine (AB20) was also installed in the Portuguese Entreposto Sado 550 citycar, of which about 500 were built in the early 1980s.
 Daihatsu's close competitor, Suzuki, fitted AB10 engines into their Fronte 7-S for a short period, as their own two-stroke engines could not meet increasingly-strict emissions requirements.
+Suzuki did not buy complete engines, with 43 percent in-house content (by price); the blocks, however, still carried Daihatsu logos and "AB10" stampings.

 Engines designed to be installed in an upright position are denoted AB10, while those intended for a horizontal position (for underfloor usage) are called AB20.
 The AB55 is a horizontal version equipped with a turbocharger.
 A downtuned version with 9 PS at 2900 rpm and 2.8 kgm at 2000 rpm was installed in Toyota's 500 kg FG5 forklift from the late 1970s.